Kuret/dotfiles-wsl/README.md

    ```
 - To run this automatically on startup create a registry key in `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run` with the value `WScript C:\Path\To\lemonade.vbs`

-# Connecting to a PostgreSQL server running on the Windows host
+# Connecting to PostgreSQL on the Windows host

 I recommend running PSQL Portable from Windows: https://github.com/garethflowers/postgresql-portable
 For easy cross platform connection in a dev setup: